christopher-w-murphy/Digital-HTC-Architecture/README.md

 bash macos_installer.sh
 ```

 DeepL is used for translation, and an authentication key is needed to access their API.
 You can get a key for free, but [registration](https://www.deepl.com/pro-api?cta=header-pro-api) is required.
 Treat this key as you would a password.
-In the configs folder create a plain text file called `auth.txt` and paste your key in the file (and nothing else).
+For setup purposes, in the configs folder create a plain text file called `auth.txt` and paste your key in the file (and nothing else).
 Git will ignore this file, so it will not be version controlled, i.e. not shared publicly.

 ### Running the OCR and Translation Program